algolia/instantsearch-android/docgen/src/widgets.md

 #### Custom hit views

-Apart from those system components, any `View` can be used to hold an attribute if it implements the [`AlgoliaHitView`](/instantsearch/src/main/java/com/algolia/instantsearch/ui/views/AlgoliaHitView.java) interface.
+Apart from these ones, any `View` can be used to hold an attribute if it implements the [`AlgoliaHitView`](/instantsearch/src/main/java/com/algolia/instantsearch/ui/views/AlgoliaHitView.java) interface.
 In this case, we will call `onUpdateView(JSONObject result)` and the view will be responsible of using the result's JSON to display the hit.

 *See for example the [media app][media-url]'s [`TimestampHitView`](https://github.com/algolia/instantsearch-android-examples/blob/master/media/src/main/java/com/algolia/instantsearch/examples/media/views/TimestampHitView.java), a TextView which transforms a timestamp attribute to display a human-readable date instead.*